-If you’re able to take a little time away from the office, consider a one-day learning course like these courses in New York.
+If you’re able to take a little time away from the office, consider a one-day learning course.
 Courses are often offered through local community or business colleges, and sometimes even through city or county services.
 You can also look at whether national associations have chapters in your area, and whether they offer seminars or classes (start with the National Restaurant Association)

 3. Ask Employees for Feedback

 In really busy times, it can feel like you just don’t have the bandwidth or energy to make time for additional research or classes.
 If you’re ready to start but need to take small, manageable steps, try starting with your own employees.
 We recently shared ideas about creating an employee survey, which can be a great starting point for getting feedback and opening a conversation about your management style and where to improve.
 We recommend pairing this exercise with one of the other options listed here – but either way, it’s a good path to getting honest feedback and starting to make changes.

 *Our relational employee schedule formula page outlines some ideas for getting feedback from your employees related to your schedule.